idvorkin/idvorkin.github.io/_d/terzepatide.md

 permalink: /terzepatide
 ---

 "You know Igor, weight loss is a solved problem" - my bestie, texted me when I complained about my pants no longer fitting.
 Remember - Diet dominates weight, as weight is simple arithemtic -"calories in" minus "calories out".
-For me, will power dominates diet, and terzepatide dominates will power in the domain of stuffing things in your mouth.
+For me, will power dominates diet, and terzepatide dominates will power when stuffing things in my mouth.
 I started Terzepatide in February 2024, and so far it's been great.

 <!-- prettier-ignore-start -->